joseeden/All-Things-Docker-and-Kubernetes/lab29_Nginx_Ingress_Controller_for_External_API_Traffic/README.md

 ## Lab Environment

-The environment used here is an empty Kubernetes cluster managed through kubeadm.
+The environment used here is an empty Kubernetes cluster managed through minikube.
 The cluster is using a single node EC2 instance in AWS.
 To setup the environment, check out [Using Minikube to Create a Cluster.](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/)

 ## Install Cilium CNI